tony-ou/web_QoE_user_study/README.md

    Second input: ENTER 3

    node app.js
+   # Now you should see the page on farewell.cs.uchicago.edu:PORT_NUM

-   # results have been archived, you just need to pull them out.
+   # Next for results analysis. results have been archived, you just need to pull them out.
 Make sure your results is empty before running these.

    ./scripts/move_results_in.sh
    ENTER separate_poke2